gsong/my-first-blog/README.md

 Instead of following the directions in [Django Girls Tutorial Installation][installation], follow these setup instructions instead.

-1. Install Docker Community Edition from the [Docker Store][].
-Follow the instructions for your specific operating system.
+1. [Install Docker][docker platforms]—follow the instructions for your specific
+    operating system.
 1. Sign up for a free [GitHub][] account, if you don't have one already.
 If you do have an account, make sure you can login with your username and password.
 1. Make a copy of this repo into your own account by [forking this repo][fork].